 Here are some ways that can help you to stay strong while caring for a dying parent.

-Looking after your parent by yourself can be very strenuous and difficult, especially when you factor in that you will be responsible for taking them to the toilet, preparing their meals, and waiting on them hand and foot.
-It is best, in this situation (providing you are not a licensed carer), that you hire palliative services to ease the stress.
+Looking after your parent by yourself can be very strenuous, especially when you factor in that you will be responsible for taking them to the toilet, preparing their meals, and waiting on them hand and foot.
+It is best, in this situation (if you are not a licensed carer), that you hire palliative services to ease the stress.
 Home carers can be very flexible and can be either live-in or visiting, depending entirely on your commitments.

 Think about them